icons8/lunacy-docs/docs/styling.md

 ## Introduction

-Styling options that you can apply to objects in Lunacy include:
+Styling options that you can apply to layers in Lunacy include:

 * Fills (solid, gradient and image fills)
 * Borders